Frequently Asked Questions

 |

-SportsCad software runs on Windows XP, Vista or Windows 7 based computers.
+SportsCad software runs on Windows XP, Vista, 7, 8 or Windows 10 based

 Minimum Requirements